JacksonML/PrisonMining/README.md

 <h3>Alpha:</h3><ul>
 <li>Mines fill themselves with blocks defined by the user</li>
 <li>Mines will autofill a specified amount of time</li>
+<li>Fix bug with config file generating blank useless entry</li>
+<li>Create a /prmprocess to process mines in case they contain invalid data</li>
 </ul>
 <h3>Beta</h3><ul>
 <li>Plugin will respond with useful log messages</li>